 5. Observe.
-Keep a close watch on the area where you were bit but don’t wait to go to the doctor.
+Keep a close watch on the area where you were bitten but don’t wait to go to the doctor.
 Circle the area with a sharpie or pen and watch for any discoloration, swelling or rash.
 Also be aware of any fever or flu-like symptoms.
 Symptoms could appear soon after the bite or they could appear weeks or months later.

 6. Treatment.
 Seek the advice of your physician as soon as possible but understand that most doctors follow CDC guidelines and that by following their advice you could end up with a chronic infection which could spread to every organ and affect every system of the body.

 A Lyme infection can go chronic in as little as 4 weeks.

 Here’s a printable chart I created based on the information provided by Dr. Ray Charles Jones.
 I recently included links with natural treatment options.
 Print this out and take to your doctor.
 Treat Tick Bites

 I always recommend seeking out a physician who is knowledgeable in diagnosing and treating tick-borne infections.
 Sometimes this means finding an alternative or Naturopathic physician.

 IMPORTANT TO KNOW

 ILADS physicians are now recommending treatment for every tick bite.
 A longer treatment period with higher doses of antibiotics is recommended for any tick bite producing an EM rash or other symptoms.
 (Read the updated guidelines.
 ILADS Treatment Guidelines)

-Treatment could last for up to 6 weeks which seems like a lot but really is not as significant as years of antibiotic treatment and out of pocket expenses for a chronic infection.
+If you choose antibiotics, treatment could last for up to 6 weeks or longer which seems like a lot but really is not as significant as years of antibiotic treatment and out of pocket expenses for a chronic infection.

 There are many natural ways to prevent tick-borne infections.
-Some use herbal medicines like using Astragalus and Cats Claw.
+Some use herbal medicines like using Astragalus and Cats Claw, see www.BuhnerHealingLyme.com.
 Banderol and Samento have been shown to be effective when used together.
 Others have used homeopathic remedies, such as Ledum, with great success.